 - <credentials> may include the following: - /ssl and /sslsn:<value> For two-way SSL/TLS.
-See section 4.4.2, Two-way SSL/TLS. - /un:<value> The username for SSA to use. - /lp (automation mode only) log on with passphrases.
-You must also include /un and /pw in the arguments. - /lw (automation mode only) log on with Integrated Windows Logon.
+See section 4.4.2, Two-way SSL/TLS. - /un:<value> The username for SSA to use. - /lp (automation or wizard mode) log on with passphrases (automation mode only) or auth codes (in wizard mode to collect a specific job).
+You must also include /un and /pw in the arguments.
+If you are collecting a specific job using an auth code you must also provide the /jobid in the arguments. - /lw (automation mode only) log on with Integrated Windows Logon.
 You cannot use /lw at the same time as /lp. - /pw:<value> (automation or wizard mode) A security phrase or logon code to use for authentication.
-If you have multiple security phrases, you can specify /pw multiple times. - <additional> may include the following: - /jobid:<value> (interactive and wizard mode only) Launch a task by its MyID job ID.
-You can specify only one task.
-You cannot specify a job ID in automation mode. - /opid:<value> (interactive mode only) Launch an Action by its MyID operation ID.
-You can currently use one of the following IDs: - 110 Change My Security Phrases
+If you have multiple security phrases, you can specify /pw multiple times. - /authcode:<value> (wizard mode only) an auth code used to collect a specific job.
+You must specify the job ID.